Social Contribution Activities

 From fiscal 2008, we started the Plus Alpha Project program that encourages our employees to actively participate in voluntary activities.
 In this program, employees earn points for social contribution activities within or outside the company, and the company donates an amount corresponding to these points to charity organizations on behalf of the employees.

-All employees (approx. 10,000) are eligible, and a total of 10,000,000 yen was donated to 61 organizations in fiscal 2021.
-The total amount of donations made since the beginning of this program is 102,481,520 yen.
+All employees (approx. 10,000) are eligible, and a total of 10,000,000 yen was donated to 66 organizations in fiscal 2022.
+The total amount of donations made since the beginning of this program is 112,481,520 yen.

 Social Contribution

 KDDI is a member of the 1% Club established by Japan Business Federation.
-Our total social contribution expenditures were approximately 2.2 billion yen in fiscal year 2021.

 Disaster Relief Fund